pklaus/MaxiGauge/README.md

 ## Getting started

-1. install the dependencies: `python -m pip install -r requirements.txt` ( or `python3 -m pip install -r requirements.txt` if you're using python3 explicitly)
+1. install the dependencies: `python -m pip install -r requirements.txt`
 2. change port and logfile name in [settings.yml][] to the appropriate values
 3. (optional) change the desired webserver at the bottom of [webserver.py][]
-4. start the server: run `./webserver.py` (or `python webserver.py` or `python3 webserver.py` to specify a version)
+4. start the server: run `./webserver.py`
+   1. if you get a permission error for the used port/device, you may need to add your user to the `dialout` group:
+      1. `sudo usermod -aG dialout $USER`
+      2. `newgrp dialout` (or log out and back in)g

 ## License